avelino/awesome-go/README.md

 * [Goji](https://github.com/zenazn/goji) - Goji is a minimalistic web framework for Golang that's high in antioxidants.
 * [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster
 * [Gorilla](https://github.com/gorilla/) - Gorilla is a web toolkit for the Go programming language.
+* [go-json-rest](https://github.com/ant0ine/go-json-rest) - A quick and easy way to setup a RESTful JSON API
 * [go-relax](https://github.com/codehack/go-relax) - A framework of pluggable components to build RESTful API's
 * [go-rest](https://github.com/ungerik/go-rest) - A small and evil REST framework for Go
 * [httprouter](https://github.com/julienschmidt/httprouter) - A high performance router.
 Use this and the standard http handlers to form a very high performance web framework.